MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Attacks_Defender.md

 As described above, the Azure Arc Connected Machine agent (azcmagent) has been pre-installed on the **WINServer** machine.
 Before you attempt to connect this machine to your Azure subscription we will check the connection status.

-1. Sign in to the **WINServer** virtual machine using the provided credentials.
+1. Sign in to the **WINServer** virtual machine as Administrator using the provided credentials.

 1. On the **WINServer** virtual machine, select the **search** icon and type *cmd*.